IBC's Organizational Structure

 Located within the Department of the Interior (DOI) for over 30 years, the Interior Business Center has supported the offices and bureaus within the Department as well as federal agencies outside the Department, as a Shared Service Center (SSC) providing world class business management systems and services.
 An SSC is an organization that exists to provide services to other organizations in one or more Lines of Business (LOB) areas.
 SSCs leverage economies of scale in delivering business service functions, which dramatically reduce costs, streamline processes and response time, and increase the quality and consistency in service.

-NBC offers a diverse, yet integrated set of business management services and solutions, and is currently the only federal agency designated by both the Office of Management and Budget (OMB) and the Office of Personnel Management (OPM) as a Center of Excellence (COE) in the financial management and human resources LOBs.
+IBC offers a diverse, yet integrated set of business management services and solutions, and is currently the only federal agency designated by both the Office of Management and Budget (OMB) and the Office of Personnel Management (OPM) as a shared services provider in the financial management and human resources LOBs.
 A COE is an LOB widely recognized for outstanding performance and which readily outperforms the competition.
 COEs are chartered with delivering high quality services at competitive prices while striving to improve efficiency over time.
 The Interior Business Center's strategic framework is built around OMB's COE intent.
 Our workforce of dedicated professionals with unsurpassed knowledge of federal business practices, along with our ability to leverage government and commercial best practices, allows us to service our customer base of more than 150 government agencies.

 The Interior Business Center is headquartered in Washington, DC and has offices across the country.
-In addition to our Washington, DC location, our primary campus locations and Directorate Headquarters are in Herndon, VA and Denver, Colo.
-We also have offices in Sierra Vista, Ariz; Sacramento, Calif; Reston, VA; Boise, Idaho; and Anchorage, Alaska.
+In addition to our Washington, DC location, our primary campus locations and Directorate Headquarters are in Herndon, VA and Denver, CO.
+We also have offices in Sierra Vista, AZ; Sacramento, CA; Reston, VA; Boise, ID; and Anchorage, AK.

 We have a diverse organization comprised of numerous lines of business and service offerings.
 Click here to view our organizational structure.